AnimeThemes/animethemes-api-docs/docs/wiki/artist/forceDelete/index.md

 The artist force delete endpoint hard deletes an artist and returns a confirmation message.

-For example, the `/forceDelete/artist/chiwa_saito` endpoint will hard delete the Chiwa Saito artist and return a confirmation message.
+For example, the `/forceDelete/artist/chiwa_saitou` endpoint will hard delete the Chiwa Saitou artist and return a confirmation message.

 ## URL